tardate/LittleArduinoProjects/playground/AudioDSP/README.md

 * the main loop sets the effect on/off indicator (LED on pin 13)
 * input read/output write is handled in the Timer 1 interrupt service routine

+I've refactored the core routines into a private [AudioDspDriver](../../libraries/AudioDspDriver) library, so it can be shared amongst some examples.
+I may split this out as a stand-alone library at some point.

 ### Performance